Health officials encourage reporting at-home COVID test results

 And access is exactly what draws people to at home tests.

-But how do those positive tests fall into state totals?
-If they aren't reported, then the simple answer is they don't.
+But what do we learn from these positive tests?
+If they aren't reported, then the simple answer is not much.

 "We don't know where that infection is in our community and then we're unable to ramp up those resources that may be needed," says Alberda.

-When you report a positive result, the county will get you the proper information on quarantine time and any other resources necessary.
+When you report a positive result, the county will get you the proper information on isolation time and any other resources necessary.

 And getting the result in is simple, Ottawa County lets you report it through its website.